saidaHF/InitiationToPython/pre-course.md

 # Pre-course installation instructions

 For this course, we need the following software installed and working:
-- python 2.7
+- python
 - ipython
 - scipy
 - matplotlib
 - pyqtgraph
-- an IDE or text editor: I recommend Pycharm and/or spyder
+- an IDE or text editor: I recommend Pycharm or spyder

 The following instructions will use miniconda to install everything (except PyCharm).
 If you work on debian/ubuntu, you can alternatively install all this with the package manager (although the miniconda instructions would also work for you too).